niranjansh/niranjansh.github.io/_posts/2019-08-07-setup-jekyll-with-github-pages.markdown

 {% endhighlight %}

-Then run `build install` to install the gem.
+Then run `bundle install` to install the gem.
 <br>
 <br>
 Make the following changes to your `_config.yml` file in your local blog repo